NUS-CG3207/lab-manuals/lab2/lab2.md

 *   Read the comments (especially about the input and output ports / interfaces) in the Wrapper.v carefully.

 $It is a good idea to delay importing the constraints file and the TOP\_<board>.vhd file until you are ready to test on hardware.
-Not having the constraints file during the design / simulation phase can help avoid some warnings related to synthesis when you try synthesizing a module which does not have the interfaces specified in the constraints file.
+Not having the constraints file during the design / simulation phase can help avoid some warnings related to synthesis when you try synthesizing a module that does not have the interfaces specified in the constraints file.

 Wrapper.v is almost identical to that of the ARM version.
 The only real difference is in the memory map.
-A signal MemRead has also been added for better functionality of UART (this is not RISC-V specific, and should have been there for the ARM version too, ideally).
+A signal MemRead has also been added for better functionality of UART.
 The TOP\_<board>.vhd is identical to that of the ARM version.

 ## Design Requirements